rust-lang/book/src/ch17-05-traits-for-async.md

 implement `Stream`, and then anyone who uses your data type can use `StreamExt` and its methods with it automatically.

+That’s all we’re going to cover for the lower-level details on these traits.
+To wrap up, let’s consider how futures (including streams), tasks, and threads all fit together!

 [futures-syntax]: ch17-01-futures-and-syntax.html
 [counting]: ch17-02-concurrency-with-async.html
 [async-book]: https://rust-lang.github.io/async-book/